arnonhecht-tests/gatsby-starter-netlify-cms/src/pages/dreaming/dream-system.md

 You may choose with whom you wish to collaborate and even contact them through the system

-At this stage, you can form a team, mobilize resources to define and design your dream and emerge to fulfill your dream
+At this stage, you can form a team, mobilize resources to define and design your dream and emerge to fulfill your dream.